-Capitalize official titles that appear before names (President Kathleen McCartney, Dean of the College Maureen A. Mahoney, Associate Professor June Brown).
-Lowercase informal descriptive titles and occupational titles used before names (history professor Ellen Richter, department chair Anne Miller).
+Capitalize official titles that appear before names (President Kathleen McCartney, Dean of the College Maureen A. Mahoney, Professor Brown).
+Lowercase informal descriptive titles and occupational titles used before names (historian Ellen Richter).

 Use lowercase for titles appearing after names (Kathleen McCartney, president of the college).
 Use the Smith College Course Catalog to confirm the titles of faculty members.
 Exceptions: Titles in display (in mastheads and in other headings) or in formal usage (programs and announcements) are often capitalized without regard to these rules.
 See also academic titles, emerita and religious titles.

 Move long titles to follow names whenever possible (Karen Green, assistant professor of theatre).